 The Movement Disorders Clinic specializes in the evaluation and treatment of disorders of gait, coordination and other aspects of movement.
 Patients are seen with diseases such as Parkinson's disease, Parkinson-plus syndromes, torticollis and other dystonias, Huntington's disease, tremors, spinocerebellar syndromes, myoclonus, and all other neurodegenerative illnesses involving the cerebellum and basal ganglia.

-Also, patients are evaluated for blepharospasm, hemifacial spasm, and cerebellar ataxias.
+Patients also are evaluated for blepharospasm, hemifacial spasm, and cerebellar ataxias.
 Specialized care, including Botulinum Toxin is provided for all types of dystonia including torticollis, writer's cramp, musician's cramp, sialorrhea and focal dystonia in the limbs.
-Surgical pallidotomy is available for appropriate patients with Parkinsons disease.
-Experimental trials to evaluate the efficiency of new drugs, including glial derived neurotrophic factor (GDNF) in Parkinsons patients is being developed.
+Surgical options, including Deep Brain Stimulation (DBS), pallidotomy, and carbidopa-levodopa enteral suspension (CLES) delivered by PEF/J, are available for appropriate patients with Parkinson's disease.
+Multiple experimental trials to evaluate the safety and efficacy of new drugs and procedures for Parkinson's disease and Parkinson Plus syndromes are also available for appropriate patients.

 Learn About Parkinson's Disease